Likkiii/YouTube-video-downloader/README.md

 ```
 git clone https://github.com/Likkiii/YouTube-Video-Downloader.git
 ```
-2. Go to your terminal and run this command to install pytube
+2. Go to your terminal and run this command to install the latest version of pytube
 ```python
 python -m pip install git+https://github.com/nficano/pytube
 ```